 Cherry scouting activities go on throughout the festival.
 Scouts volunteer city-wide to regularly observe and report on what’s in bloom.
 Scouts find the blossoms, report them on our forums, and based on that, the reports on the Blooming Now page herald the time for everyone to grab their cameras to capture the blossoms for themselves.
 In the process, you can learn a lot about the trees.
-We teach you want to look for – you tell us where to look.
+We teach you what to look for – you tell us where to look.

 Learning to be a Cherry Scout

 No prior knowledge or experience is necessary.
 Scouts receive notices of talks, walks and how to purchase the latest edition of Ornamental Cherries in Vancouver, the indispensable guidebook for finding and recording our local cherries.
-To become a Cherry Scout, you can fill out this Scout Registration and Questionnaire and email it to Wendy Cutler, Scout Coordinator at email@example.com.
+To become a Cherry Scout, you can fill out this Scout Registration and Questionnaire and email it to Wendy Cutler, Scout Coordinator at [email protected].
 Or just send an email with the information.